oneapi-src/oneDNN/doc/advanced/dpcpp_usm.md

 buffers.
 USM pointers cannot be used to create accessors and users must handle dependencies on their own using SYCL events.

-DNNL provides two mechanisms to handle dependencies when USM memory is used:
+oneDNN provides two mechanisms to handle dependencies when USM memory is used:

 1. `primitive::execute_sycl()` interface